-Constitutional and other legislative measures have illustrated some positive movements.
-For example, in 2008 St. Kitts and Nevis removed the requirement for an HIV test for a work permit applications.
+In terms of constitutional and other legislative measures there have been some positive movements.
+For example, St. Kitts and Nevis, in 2008, removed the requirement for an HIV test for a work permit applications.
 However, the requirement is still in place with respect to applications for citizenship.

-In 2006 St. Lucia passed the Health Practitioners Act No. 33 of 2006 which regulates the conduct of medical professionals and provides sanctions for refusing to treat a patient.
+In 2006 St. Lucia passed a Health Practitioners Act No. 33 of 2006 which regulates the conduct of medical professionals and provides sanctions for refusing to treat a patient.
 There is also provision for the revocation of a doctor's practicing certificate.

 In Guyana, the Regulation for the Ministry of Health Act 2001 includes a Code of Conduct for Medical Practitioners, Nurses and Pharmacists which make specific provisions to prevent discrimination for PLWHA.